Being All-Star isn't prerequisite for winning MVP

-Since the All-Star began in 1933, Jones is one of only the nine players who weren't selected to play in the game to still win the regular-season MVP award.
+Since the All-Star Game began in 1933, eight players who weren't selected to play in the game still won the regular-season MVP award.

-Hank Greenberg didn't make the 1935 team thanks to a guy named Lou Gehrig.
+In 1935, however, Hank Greenberg didn't make the team thanks to a guy named Lou Gehrig.
 Greenberg finished the season with 170 RBIs and the MVP.